Daniel Howell, previously known under the username danisnotonfire, is a British YouTuber.

 - When trying to broach the topic of his depression in "The Top Dan Memes of 2017", he refers to the looming concept as the "big black D in the room", meaning the threatening initial starting the word "depression", before instantly realizing what it sounded like.

-- Contrary to most YouTube duos, Dan & Phil originally weren't a double-act and rose to fame on their own respective channels.
-However, it is becoming rarer and rarer to see one without the other: they live together, very frequently appear in each other's videos, have created two collaborative side channels, got their own radio show on BBC1, were offered a dual cameo by Disney in the UK version of Big Hero 6, made a party game together, created two tours, have hosted award shows together, and pretty much always appear side by side for interviews or conventions.
-This is eventually lampshaded by them pretending they are surprise special guests on each other's videos, when it obviously isn't a surprise at all.
+- Those Two Guys: With Dan.
+Contrary to most Youtube duos, they originally weren't a double-act and rose to fame on their own respective channels.
+However, it gradually became rarer to see one without the other: they live together, very frequently appear in each other's videos, have created three collaborative side channels, got their own radio show on BBC1, were offered a dual cameo by Disney in the UK version of Big Hero 6, hosted award shows together, and would side by side for interviews or conventions.
 Perhaps the epitome of this is that they've also won a 'Best Vlogger' award despite it usually only being won by one vlogger.

 - Transparent Closet: In his coming-out video, Dan acknowledges that pretty much nobody thought he was straight, and even cuts to some moments where he joked about his unclear sexuality.
 However, he also makes it clear that reactions like "we already knew" or "I was right" are rude and selfish and reduce the value of a person's struggle to come out.